jeffknupp/blog/in_progress/managers_enigma.md

 Why was that the case?
 Why did I want to do the exact thing that I had just willingly left behind?
 Becoming a manager was a choice.
 Had I made the wrong one? *In what other industry does management immediately yearn to do the jobs of those they manage?*

-It was easy to convince myself that it was neccessary (or at the very least, acceptable) to continue writing code.
+It was easy to convince myself that it was necessary (or at the very least, acceptable) to continue writing code.
 Here are some common justifications Engineering Managers give with regards to continuing to write code:

 1. I need to keep my technical edge; I don't want to get left behind